 Multi day tour of Tasmania using Public Transport

-Discover the best Tasmania has to offer on this multi-day itinerary from Hobart using public transport.
-Explore the cultural museums of Launceston, Burnie and Devonport, hike through magnificent Freycinet National Park and experience the island’s “Wild West” in Strahan and Queenstown.
+Exploring Tasmania without a car is easily possible thanks to the state’s network of public buses and ferries.
+This suggested itinerary provides a framework for travellers to craft their own multi-day tour of Tasmania using public transport.
+Along the way, you’ll explore the cultural museums of Hobart, Launceston, Burnie and Devonport, hike through magnificent Freycinet National Park and experience the island’s “Wild West” in Strahan and Queenstown.

 Begin your adventure in the Tasmanian capital, Hobart, home to the world-renowned Museum of Old and New Art and historic Battery Point.
 Wine and dine in the restaurants that occupy the sandstone warehouses of Salamanca, which provide a backdrop to the legendary Salamanca Market.
 Watching over the city is the towering peak of kunanyi/Mount Wellington where you’ll find countless hiking trails.